 Two Level: (1-2 persons) 13sqm + 10sqm

-With the same facilities as the Classic rooms, these have an extra seating area downstairs and a loft for sleeping upstairs.
+With the same facilities as the Classic rooms, these have an extra seating area on the lower floor and a loft for sleeping on the upper floor.

-With the same facilities as the Classic rooms, these are spread over 3 floors and have a large bathroom on the second floor, a double bed on the second and an extra bed for a child to sleep on the third.
-The Tower is located in the main building with sea view.
+With the same facilities as the Classic rooms, these rooms are spread over 3 floors and have a large bathroom on the second floor, a double bed on the second floor and an extra bed for a child to sleep on the third floor.
+The tower is located in the main building with sea view.

 Superior Courtyard: (1-3 persons) 25sqm

-With the same facilities as the Classic rooms, these have a shared terrace with private seating area and sea view.
-Extra: DVD/CD player, Jacuzzi in the bathroom, fireplace.
+With the same facilities as the Classic rooms, these have a shared terrace with its own seating area and sea view.
+Extra: DVD/CD player, Jacuzzi in the bathroom, fireplace

-With the same facilities as the Superior Coutyard room, these have a sea view.
+With the same facilities as the Superior Coutyard room, these rooms have a sea view.

 Superior Loft: (1-2 persons) 12sqm + 15sqm

-With the same facilities as the Superior Coutyard room, these have an extra seating area downstairs and a loft for sleeping upstairs, shared terrace with private seating area and gorgeous sea view.
-Also bookable with private balcony.
+With the same facilities as the Superior Coutyard room, these have an extra seating area on the lower floor and a loft for sleeping on the upper floor, shared terrace with its own seating area and fantastic sea view.
+Can also be booked with a private balcony.

 Junior Loft Suite: (1-2 persons) 30sqm (no balcony)